 1976 Djibouti Helicopter Crash: Conclusion

 In the accident, the then Legion suffered its worst losses in a single incident since the end of the Algerian War (1962).
-Nevertheless, the event would be completely forgotten during the next decades.
-On the internet, even in 2018, there wasn’t any French article concerning the accident, except for a 2016 forum comment translating the original version of our article.
+Nevertheless, the event would be almost forgotten over the following decades.
+Yet in 2018, there was not a single French text on the internet that dealt with this sad event, except for a 2016 forum comment translating the original version of this article.

-There could be two reasons.
-Six years later, another air accident killing legionnaires occurred in Djibouti: 1982 Mont Garbi Accident.
-This is a well-known event, fully covered by the media, commemorated annually.
-The second reason could be a hidden background with a potential trace of Somali insurgents.
-Who knows…
+There is a possible reason for this.
+Six years later, another air accident killing legionnaires occurred in Djibouti: the 1982 Mont Garbi Accident.
+This is a well-known event, fully covered by the media and commemorated annually.
+It may have overshadowed the 1976 crash.

-In any case, these two air accidents + the 2016 Avalanche accident in the Alps have remained the deadliest incidents for the Foreign Legion which occurred since the end of the Algerian conflict in 1962.
+In any case, these two air accidents remain the Foreign Legion’s deadliest events to occur since the end of the Algerian conflict in 1962.

-The operation in the TFAI/Djibouti was the only “rapid intervention” the GOLE took part in.
-The unit was dissolved in July 1977 and its three combat companies (5th + 6th + 7th) consolidated directly with the 2e RE.
-In late 1983, the regiment left Corsica for France.
-There, in July 1984, the three companies became the 1st + 2nd + 3rd Company, 2e REI.
+The operation in the TFAI/Djibouti was the only “rapid intervention” the GOLE partook in.
+The unit was dissolved in July 1977 and its three combat companies (5th, 6th, and 7th) consolidated directly with the 2e RE.
+In late 1983, the regiment left Corsica for mainland France.
+There, in July 1984, the three companies became the 1st, 2nd, and 3rd Companies, 2e REI.

 ———